How to get to Samara from Tamarindo, Costa Rica?

 Best for extended visits - Purchase and resell

 If you are planning an extended visit to Costa Rica and want to travel the entire country in the luxury of a private vehicle, consider buying a car or van when you arrive and selling it when you leave.
 Buying a vehicle is both legal for tourists and pretty easy to do.
-You would have to pay the initial lawyer's fees to transfer ownership, and then you would have to sell the vehicle in time before leaving the country, but this hassle could end up being worth the hassle if you can get most of your investment back before you go.
+You would have to pay the initial lawyer's fees to transfer ownership, and then you would have to sell the vehicle in time before leaving the country, but this hassle could be worth it if you can get most of your investment back before you go.

 For more information, check our article: How to buy a car in Costa Rica?